Global geometry and $C^1$ convex extensions of $1$-jets: Introduction and main results

 \item[$(iii)$] Let $Y:=\textrm{span}\{G(x)-G(y) \: : \: x,y\in E\}.$ There exists a linear subspace $X\supseteq Y$ such that, either $Y=X$, or else, if we denote $k= \dim Y,\:d= \dim X$ and $P_X: \R^n \to\R^n$ is the orthogonal projection from $\R^n$ onto $X$, there exist points $p_1, \ldots, p_{d-k} \in \R^n \setminus \overline{E}$, numbers $\beta_1,\ldots, \beta_{d-k} \in \R$, and vectors $w_1, \ldots, w_{d-k} \in \R^n$ such that: \begin{itemize} \item[(a)] $X= \textrm{span} \left( \lbrace u-v \: : \: u,v\in G(E)\cup \lbrace w_1,\ldots,w_{d-k} \rbrace \rbrace \right).$ \item[(b)] $\beta_j > \max_{1 \leq i \neq j \leq d-k} \lbrace \beta_i + \langle w_i, p_j -p_i \rangle \rbrace$ for all $1 \leq j \leq d-k.$ \item[(c)] $\beta_j > \sup_{z\in E, \: |G(z)| \leq N} \lbrace f(z)+ \langle G(z), p_j -z \rangle \rbrace$ for all $1 \leq j \leq d-k$ and $N \in \N.$ \item[(d)] $\inf_{x\in E, \: |P_X(x)| \leq N}\lbrace f(x) - \max_{1 \leq j \leq d-k} \lbrace \beta_j + \langle w_j, x-p_j\rangle \rbrace \rbrace >0$ for all $N \in \N.$ \end{itemize} \item[$(iv)$] If $X$ and $P_X$ are as in $(iii)$, and $(x_k)_k, (z_k)_k$ are sequences in $E$ such that $(P_X(x_k))_k$ and $(G(z_k))_k$ are bounded and

 then $\lim_{k\to\infty} | G(x_k)-G(z_k) | = 0$. \end{itemize} \end{theorem}

 As we see, the difference between Theorem \ref{MainTheoremWithThereExistsX} and Corollary \ref{corollary with Y equals span G(x)-G(y)} is in the technical condition $(iii)$, which can be informally summed up by saying that, whenever the jets $(f(x), G(x))$, $x\in E$, do not provide us with enough differential data so that condition $(iii)$ of Corollary \ref{corollary with Y equals span G(x)-G(y)} holds, there is enough room in $\R^n\setminus \overline{E}$ to add finitely many new jets $(\beta_j, w_j)$, associated to new points $p_j$, $j=1, \ldots , d-k$, in such a way that the new extension problem does satisfy the conditions of Corollary \ref{corollary with Y equals span G(x)-G(y)}.
-Hence the new extension problem will be one for which, even though there may be corners at infinity, those corners at infinity will necessarily be directed by subspaces which are contained in the span of the putative derivatives, and the new data will force essential coercivity of all possible extensions in the directions of those corners.
+This condition also tells us that the new extension problem will be one for which, even though there may be corners at infinity, those corners will necessarily be directed by subspaces which are contained in the span of the putative derivatives, and the new data will force essential coercivity of all possible extensions in the directions of the corners.

 Later on we will show that, in the particular case that $G$ is bounded (and so we may expect to find an $F$ with a bounded gradient), these complicated conditions about compatibility of the old and new data admit a much nicer geometrical reformulation, see Theorem \ref{maintheoremlipschitzc1} below.